LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 | 9 | Skipped | Count of messages that were not sent by the system since the phone numbers were opted out to receive any messages from the brand |
 | 10 | CSAT | Average of the CSAT rating score |

-*Delivered count for Whatsapp channel — For a status to be read, it must have been delivered.
+*Delivered count for WhatsApp channel — For a status to be read, it must have been delivered.
 In some scenarios, such as when a user is in the chat screen and a message arrives, the message is delivered and read almost simultaneously.
-In this or other similar scenarios, the delivered notification will not be sent and only read notificationn will be sent by Whatsapp as it is implied that a message has been delivered if it has been read.
+In this or other similar scenarios, the delivered notification will not be sent and only read notificationn will be sent by WhatsApp as it is implied that a message has been delivered if it has been read.
 Therefore the delivered count can be less than the read count in such scenarios.

 **Full Funnel Overview board**